lancekrogers/yt_summarizer/README.md

 1. **fetches** closed-caption transcripts for any public YouTube video
 2. **summarises** them locally with an **Ollama-hosted LLM** (no cloud tokens)
-3. **stores** the results as Markdown “context docs” and an audit log for later use.
+3. **stores** the results as Markdown "context docs" and an audit log for later use.

-It’s a self-contained side project—drop the generated corpus into Guild _when you’re ready_, or keep it separate for ad-hoc analysis.
+It's a self-contained side project—drop the generated corpus into Guild _when you're ready_, or keep it separate for ad-hoc analysis.

 ---